-Improving public transport connections to Sydney Airport will be a priority for a Labor government, if elected in 2019.
+Improving public transport connections to Sydney Airport is a priority for Labor.

 Jo Haylen, Member for Summer Hill, welcomed Luke Foley’s announcement of a three point plan to reduce congestion around Sydney Airport and make it more affordable for travellers and workers to get there:

 A Foley Labor government will enter into negotiations with the airport rail operator to slash the airport access fee to $5, on top of the standard Opal fare.

 Currently, passengers are whacked with a $14.30 fee for accessing the Domestic and International Airport stations ($12.80 for children and concession card holders).

 2. SCRAP THE ACCESS FEE FOR AIRPORT WORKERS

 Even airport workers who catch the train to work every day are slugged the airport access fee, capped at $29 per week for adults.

 Labor will scrap the access fee for airport workers altogether.

 3. INCREASING PUBLIC BUS ROUTES TO THE AIRPORT